mlflow/mlflow/docs/source/llms/tracing/index.rst

         pip install --pre mlflow==2.14.0rc*

 .. warning::
-    If you are using MLflow tracing from within Databricks, please **do not** install release candidate versions of MLflow except for evaluation and testing.
+    If you are using MLflow tracing from within Databricks, MLflow **2.13.2 and above** contain the required dependencies to utilize tracing functionality within Databricks.
+Additionally, it is not recommended to install release candidates of MLflow on Databricks except for compatibility testing.
-    Other Databricks service integrations with MLflow may not function correctly if you do.
+    Other Databricks service integrations with MLflow may not function correctly if you do install an RC build of MLflow.

 LangChain Automatic Tracing
 ---------------------------